After completing the project successfully, the student can:

 - the course only has 1 kick-off lecture in which the groups are formed and topics are divided (it is mandatory for all registered students to be present).

-- as there are no lectures planned (except for the kick-off lecture, this course asks proactivity from the students (guided by a supervisor).
+- as there are no lectures planned (except for the kick-off lecture, this course asks proactivity and team work from the students (guided by a supervisor).